GateNLP/python-gatenlp/docs/gateslave.md

 1. Start GATE
 2. Load the Python plugin using the CREOLE Plugin Manager
-3. Create a new Language Resource: "PythonSlaveLr"
+3. Create a new Language Resource (NOTE: not a Processing Reource!): "PythonSlaveLr"

 When creating the PyhonSlaveLr, the following initialization parameters can be specified:
 * `authToken`: this is used to prevent other processes from connecting to the slave.
 You can either specify some string here or with `useAuthToken` set to `true` let GATE choose a random one and display it in the message pane after the resource has been created.
+  * for testing this, enter "verysecretauthtoken"
 * `host`:  The host name or address to bind to.
 The default 127.0.0.1 makes the slave only visible on the same machine.
 In order to make it visible on other machines, use the host name or IP address on the network or use 0.0.0.0
+  * for testing, keep the default of 127.0.0.1
 * `logActions`: if this is set to true, the actions requested by the Python process are logged to the message pane.
+  * for testing, change to "true"
 * `port`: the port number to use.
 Each slave requires their own port number so if more than one slave is running on a machine, they need to use different, unused port numbers.
+  * for testing, keep the default
 * `useAuthToken`: if this is set to false, no auth token is generated and used, and the connection can be established by any process connecting to that port number.
+  * for testing, keep the default

 A GATE Slave started via the PythonSlaveLr keeps running until the resource is deleted or GATE is ended.